Best Long Distance Running Shoes 2021

 The original Ikoni was built using 3D foot scanning data captured during Fleet Feet's fit id® outfitting process.
 When Karhu updated the shoe, they used even more data to create an even more comfortable fit.

-The Ikoni 2020 fits comfortably in the toe box and snugly in the heel, plus it rides on top of an energetic AeroFoam midsole for a soft and responsive feel.
+The Karhu Ikoni 2021 features a half-length Fulcrum rocker in the midfoot to promote rolling transitions during walking or running and fits comfortably in the toe box and snugly in the heel.
+Plus, it rides on top of an energetic AeroFoam midsole for a soft and responsive feel.

 New Balance FuelCell TC